SawChanLay/SawChanLay/README.md

 - 👋 Hi, I’m @SawChanLay
 - 👀 I’m interested in computer science.
 - 🌱 I’m currently learning python and problem solving.
-- 💞️ I’m looking to collaborate on this course to comperhend computer science more than before.
+- 💞️ I’m looking to collaborate on community projects!
-- 📫 How to reach me throught facebook's messenger.
-I have also joined CS50 group in facebook.
-My facebook account is Mike (Aung Chan Myint).
+- 📫 How to reach me throught facebook [https://www.facebook.com/saw.c.lay.1800/](url)

 <!---
 SawChanLay/SawChanLay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.